Studiegids

 Admission requirements

 Linguistics 3B must have been successfully completed.
-It is strongly recommended to have passed Linguistics 4.
+We strongly recommend that you have passed Linguistics 4 prior to enrolling in this course.

 Description